sspaink/kivy-vscode/README.md

 This project uses [Mocha](http://mochajs.org/) as an testing framework and [Chai](http://chaijs.com/) as an assertion libray.

 Run the tests by executing the command `npm test`.

+## Testing extension

+1. Install all packages by running:

+       "npm install"

+2. Compile the program by running:

+        "npm run compile"

+3. Start debugging by hitting F5